Swordsmith: The metal is amazing. I have never seen its like before.

 - In A Song of Ice and Fire, the greatsword Dawn is thought to be forged from a fallen star.
 The blade is handed down to members of the noble House Dayne, and a wielder of the blade is always called the Sword of the Morning.
 The world of the series also features particularly sharp and strong blades believed to be forged by magic, but Dawn seems to be held in even greater respect.
 A previous Sword of the Morning once dueled a notorious bandit knight and hacked three of his swords to bits, showing that Dawn is indeed something special.

 - The steel swords that Witchers carry (in the books and video game of the same name) are crafted of meteorite steel.

-- Altough Geralt does quite sarcasticly explain in Season of Storms that attributing any magiacl qualities to meteorite ore is astrology-like pseudo-science and are not magical in any way.
-They are simply excellent swords made by with advanced smithing methods (perhaps the meteorite ore has superior physical qualities thanks to it's composition, as proposed in the article)
+- Altough Geralt does quite sarcastically explain in Season of Storms that attributing any magical qualities to meteorite ore is astrology-like pseudo-science and they are not magical in any way.
+They are simply excellent swords made with advanced smithing methods (perhaps the meteorite ore has superior physical qualities thanks to its composition, as proposed in the article).

 - The panserbjřrne (armored bears) from His Dark Materials are a Proud Warrior Race that focus their whole culture around "sky-iron".
 Specifically, they beat massive suits of plate armor out of the metal without heating.
 The armor then becomes a sort of iconic possession/"external soul" similar to the traditions around Samurais' weaponry.